-As a guest, you can only see what you have been assigned to, for example a specific folder, a template, an active checklist, a task or tasks.
+As a guest, you can only see what you have been assigned to, for example, a workflow run or tasks within a workflow run.

-You are most likely going to be working on filling out information inside tasks on checklists, as shown above.
+You are most likely going to be working on filling out information inside tasks on workflow runs, as shown above.

-What you can see on your checklist dashboard or in your Inbox, is determined by what you have been given permission to see.
+What you can see in your Reports tab or in your Inbox, is determined by what you have been given permission to see.
 Someone in the organization will assign you and set permissions based on what they would like you to work on.